 For most people, the notion that our prisons and jails are fortified against escape is sufficient.
-The general public knows relatively little of what goes on behind the walls, in terms of the health and welfare of inmates.
-Recently, however, in light of a rise in deaths attributed to suicide and drug and alcohol intoxication, renewed attention has focused on the issue of inmate mortality (Figure 1).
+The general public knows relatively little of what goes on behind the walls, in terms of the health and welfare of incarcerated persons.
+Recently, however, in light of a rise in deaths attributed to suicide and drug and alcohol intoxication, renewed attention has focused on the issue of mortality of incarcerated persons (Figure 1).

-- Supporting evidence-based practices and national standards for inmate health care.
+- Supporting evidence-based practices and national standards for the health care of incarcerated persons.

 - Improving capacity to provide medical and mental health care.